A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Results

-We can use this model to make a simple argument on the occurrence rate of detached black holes in the Milky Way in various orbital period ranges.
-We first consider Sun+BH binaries with orbital periods $100 < P_{orb} < 400$ days, $400 < P_{orb} < 1000$ days, and $1000 < P_{orb} < 2000$ days, and separately RG+BH binaries with orbital periods $400 < P_{orb} < 1000$ days and $1000 < P_{orb} < 2000$ days.
-We assume that Gaia BH1 (Sun+BH with an orbital period $100 < P_{orb} < 400$ days) and BH2 (RG+BH with an orbital period $1000 < P_{orb} < 2000$ days) are the only two star + BH binaries in the \emph{Gaia} DR3 astrometric orbits catalog.
-We then use our model to calculate the number of detectable detached BHs within 1 kpc of the Sun within these period ranges.
+We then use our model to calculate the number of detectable detached BHs within 2 kpc of the Sun within these period ranges.
 For the period ranges where no BH has been detected, we take this to be the upper limit on the number of those BH binaries.
-Assuming there are $\approx$100-200 billion stars in the Galaxy, 160 million, or 0.1\% of those stars are within 1 kpc of the Sun; to convert our number of objects to within 1 kpc to the number of objects in the Galaxy, we multiply by 1000.
+Assuming there are 100 billion stars in the Galaxy, 1 billion, or 1\% of those stars are within 2 kpc of the Sun; to convert our number of objects within 2 kpc to the number of objects in the Galaxy, we multiply by 100.